Cumberland Theatre: Accommodation

 The theatre's present location is at 101 North Johnson Street, formerly an Assembly of God Church.
-The building houses the costume and scene shops and storage as well as the theatre house.
+The building houses the costume and scene shops and storage, as well as the theatre house.
 The theatre seats 198 patrons.

 The Bev Walker Gallery serves as the lobby of the theatre with an art show on display with each production.

 Management

-The Cumberland Theatre is owned and operated by a volunteer board of trustees and is a 501 (c)(3) non-profit organisation.
+The Cumberland Theatre is owned and operated by a volunteer board of trustees and is a 501 (c)(3) non-profit organization.
 The theatre is also supported by volunteers who serve on various committees and work as front of house staff.

 The theatre is supported by donations from residents of the city of Cumberland, along with patrons such as Allegany County, Maryland Arts Council, Allegany County, the City of Cumberland, and the Allegany Arts Council.

 Productions

 The Cumberland Theatre produces a variety of plays.
 The artistic director posts a brief synopsis of the play and usually a subjective rating, based on the language and themes contained in the shows.
 The wide variety of genres include, comedy, drama, horror/thriller, musical, colonial, autobiographical, romance, crime, and mystery.
-Over the years musicals have proven to be generally the most popular, followed by comedies and thrillers.
+Over the years, musicals have proven to be generally the most popular, followed by comedies and thrillers.
 Furthermore, the theatre has produced many shows featuring stories specific to different minorities.
 Some examples are: The Diary of Anne Frank, Ain't Misbehavin', Hairspray, The All Night Strut, and To Kill A Mockingbird.